-We are the undisputed leader in sales of shaft wood.
+We are the undisputed leader in sales of shaft wood for pool cues.
 We buy the most; we sell the most and most importantly we stock the most.
 Our shaft wood variety and inventory is most probably larger than all of our competitors combined.

 Speaking of forums and in response to a few inquiries - there seems to be a lot of predators (not the cue) on these forums who build up a "reputation" and then disappear, go out-of-business or just stick it to the members (buyers).
 Ask yourself these questions.